BenDerPan/nengopacman/README.md

-# Nengo Pacman
+# Nengo Pacman Python3.5.x 版本

 ![pacman](https://cloud.githubusercontent.com/assets/15108659/16967655/ecd43682-4dbe-11e6-9c5c-04300d215cc0.gif)

 ## Installation

-This project is compatible with Python 2.7.x and has dependencies on Nengo and Nengo GUI.
+This project is compatible with Python 3.5.x and has dependencies on Nengo and Nengo GUI.
 Ensure you have installed both before running the project.

 * Install [nengo](https://github.com/nengo/nengo)
 * Use pip to install the nengo gui